I decided it was time to change the cornice in the family room with a more neutral farmhouse style fabric.

 I made the original board a long time ago, by cutting ¾ inch plywood down to the size I wanted and used simple mounting brackets to attach it to the wall above the door after upholstering it with padding and fabric attaching it with a staple gun to the back of the board.

 The brown fabric I put right over the orange and green plaid fabric, (after removing the tassel trim on the plaid fabric).
-I simply stapled it to the back of the board, so I needed to allow an extra 3 inches of fabric around the whole perimeter of the valance for stapling.
-(I found this brown fabric at JoAnn Fabric’s and it came with a light layer of padding attached on the back of it, perfect for this application, and doubly perfect because it was on clearance with another half off that!)
+I simply stapled the new more neutral brown linen fabric to the back of the board.
+I needed to allow an extra 3 inches of fabric around the whole perimeter of the valance for stapling.
+(HERE is where I found this linen type fabric, it came with a light layer of padding/batting attached on the back of it.
+Perfect for this application, and doubly perfect because it was on clearance with another half off that!)

 After I stapled the brown fabric on, I brain-stormed on what to add to it for a subtle detail.
-I had the woven linen stripe fabric left over from a curtain I had just made in the hallway a few days prior, (I’ll show you that in a later post), I initially thought about adding that stripe around the outside of the valance, but since it is such a long valance, it really gave the illusion of being extra long.
+I had the woven linen stripe fabric left over from a curtain I had just made in the hallway a few days prior.
+I initially thought about adding that stripe around the outside of the valance, but since it is such a long valance, it really gave the illusion of being extra long.

-So I decided it would be much better to have the detail vertical, but the striped linen fabric by itself just wasn’t enough, then I found this burlap/jute strapping used in upholstering furniture in my craft closet just hanging around.
-That would make a great background to the stripe linen.
+So I decided it would be much better to have the detail vertical, but the striped linen fabric by itself just wasn’t enough.
+When I found this burlap/jute strapping literally hanging around in my sewing closet, it was clear it would make a great background to the stripe linen.

 Aren’t all the nubby textures yummy?
 I love it.
 By cutting the striped linen fabric just wide enough, it just covers up the red part of the strapping and has that subtle detail I was looking for.